 The Museum of Modern Art in Warsaw invites the public to the summit "Internationalism after the end of globalisation".
-It will play the dual role: of a conference and a plenary session.
+It will play the dual role of a conference and a workshop session.

-The conference beginning on 24 October 2019 will critically review neoliberal globalisation in order to move beyond it.
+The summit will start off with a conference (October 25) that will critically review neoliberal globalisation in order to move beyond it.
 This practical and theoretical ambition is driven by the hypothesis that the rise of the far right heralds an end of the globalist project, and consequently those forms of artistic internationalism that have been tightly integrated with global capitalism.
 This disruption implies the need to look beyond capitalist realism, an aesthetic, existential and social project that has supported capitalist hegemony by deflating both political and artistic imagination.
 The crisis engenders the evolution of old institutional forms and the emergence of new ones that facilitate civic engagement, are socially useful and align with political forces aimed at reviving democracy.
-During the conference, a dozen speakers, academics, artists and activists from all over Europe, will share their theoretical and practical insights to prompt public discussion and prepare the ground for plenary sessions.
+During the conference, a dozen speakers, academics, artists and activists from all over Europe, will share their theoretical and practical insights to prompt public discussion and prepare the ground for later sessions.

 Following the famous 11th thesis on Feuerbach, the aim of the summit is not only to reflect upon the failures of globalisation, but to revisit internationalism as an unfinished project.
-To facilitate this process, the second day of the summit, on 26 October, will be self-organized, aimed at collective strategizing on an international scale.
-The programme of plenary sessions and workshops will be created in situ by the gathered delegates, who will present proposals for future actions and discuss their implementation in working groups.
+To facilitate this process, the second day of the summit (October 26) will be self-organized, aimed at collective strategizing on an international scale.
+The programme of plenary sessions and workshops will be created in situ by the gathered delegates, who will present proposals for future actions and discuss their implementation in working groups".

 The summit is open for all, but registration for the workshops is required, to facilitate communication and organization of sessions.
 Please register here: firstname.lastname@example.org.
 In case of any inquiries, please contact email@example.com.